| 2000 Athens Marathon ReportKaren Bingham

 dog in Greece trailed along with us.
 It was an inauspicious and

+funny start to a historically momentous run.
 The road wasn't closed to traffic yet, so we ran in twos along

 the side of the road.
 At every walk break, John had the first pair